-Four Crafty Ways to Repurpose Your Wedding Gown
+Four Crafty Ways to Repurpose Your Designer Wedding Dress

 From the day you saw it in the bridal boutique, you knew that this dress, like your spouse-to-be, was the one.
 For one special day, you become the fairy princess, edgy bride or beach goddess you always saw in yourself.
 For some, then the dress will either go on to someone else, or be boxed for posterity.
 For the crafty DIY crowd, however, here are some other ways to keep this special dress in your life: